openwpm/OpenWPM/README.md

   * If you are seeing this error for all browser spawn attempts check that:
     * Both selenium and Firefox are the appropriate versions.
-Run the following commands and check that the versions output match the required versions in `install.sh` and `requirements.txt`.
+Run the following commands and check that the versions output match the required versions in `install.sh` and `environment.yaml`.
 If not, re-run the install script.
       ```sh
       cd firefox-bin/
       firefox --version